aspnet/Benchmarks/src/System/Net/Benchmarks/Apps/Tls/Quic/Readme.md

 # Quic Benchmark Apps

-Contains a pair of applications for measuring the performance of  and QuicStream.
+Contains a pair of applications for measuring the performance of QuicConnection and QuicStream.

 ## Implemented Scenarios